ThoughtWorksInc/DeepLearning.scala/README.md

       math.random()
     }

-A Stateless Future instance is lazy, only evaluating when you query it.
+A Stateless Future instance is lazy, only evaluated when you query it.
 Thus there is nothing printed when you create the Stateless Future.

 ### Read from a Stateless Future